Making the Right Calls Can Put You on a Date With a Buck

 Romance Rendezvous Locations

-Hunters will want to set up in areas does will frequent during the deer rut.
+Hunters will want to setup in areas does will frequent during the rut.
 Two places are prime spots to start off your deer calling – near food sources and bedding areas.

 “I like to sit at the base of a tree where I can see the wood line,” Knight commented.
 “My first calls will be low grunts.
 The grunt call is a type of locator call for deer.”

-Knight advises to mix up your deer calling techniques.
-Change up the grunts, bleats, and rattling.
+Knight advises to mix up your calling.
+Change up the grunts, bleats and rattling.
 He says no deer call is the same every time.
 Make it realistic and the deer will come in.

 Calling deer is not a magical event where the deer just appear.
-However, deer are vocal animals, especially during the deer rut.
-Hunters can use deer calling techniques to their advantage to have a great day outdoors romancing a buck.
+However, deer are vocal animals, especially during the rut.
+Hunters can use deer calls to their advantage to have a great day outdoors romancing a buck.